Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Safe Trajectory Generation

+The safe set of states for the system is then $\mathcal{Z} = \{x: \phi_{d_\text{min}}(x)\geq 0\}$.
 To use the CBP model (\sref{sec:cbp_model}) for safe control, the robot needs to know how its low-level action will affect the human's intention.

 This can be done by letting the robot keep a \textit{mental model} of the human's inference over the robot's goal $\hat b_H^t(\theta_R)$ (a common paradigm in the literature~\cite{dragan2013legibility, huang2019nonverbal}).
 The mental model is essentially an observational Bayesian inference model of the \textit{robot's} goal.
 The mental model can be simulated forward and used to keep an overall belief over the human's posterior goal $\theta_H^{post}$: $p(\theta_H^{post})=\hat b_H^t(\theta_R) b_R^t(\theta_H^{post}\mid \theta_R)$.
 The robot can sample from $p(\theta_H^{post})$ to compute the probability of safety, which is a distribution that incorporates the proposed CBP model.
 We equip a probabilistic long-term safe controller from the literature \cite{wang2022myopically} with this distribution $p(\theta_H^{post})$ to compute safe trajectories for the robot by sampling from the uncertain human intention instead of just from a stochastic dynamics model as described in the original paper.